sph-mn/sph-sp/readme.md

 see also [sph-sp-guile](https://github.com/sph-mn/sph-sp-guile), [on sph.mn](http://sph.mn/c/view/nm)

 # features
-* generic port object for alsa and au file io
+* generic port object for alsa and file io
-* 64 bit (default) or 32 bit float samples
+* 64 bit (default) or 32 bit float sample calculations
 * possible channel count 1 to 4e6+, sample rate 1 to 4e6+
+* many supported file formats. for a full list see the table \.(link-e "http://www.mega-nerd.com/libsndfile/" "here")
 * read and write non-interleaved sample arrays
 * avoids rounding errors
 * all processors are designed for segments of continuous streams